-I’d like to say thanks to the Committee for electing me to the role of Chairman of North Norfolk Vikings Swimming Club.
+I’d like to say thank you to the Committee and parents for electing me as Chairperson of North Norfolk Vikings Swimming Club.

 I’m looking forward to helping to continue to support the great club we have developed for our swimmers.
-The committee meet every 4-6 weeks and ensure we have everything in place for a successful and safe club.
-If you ever have any questions or concerns please do speak with any of us or the helpdesk team.
+The committee meet every 10-12 weeks and ensure we have everything in place for a successful and safe club.
+If you ever have any questions or concerns please do speak with any of us or your squad rep.

-For anyone who doesn’t know much about me… Myself and husband Spike help out coaching Development, Squad 4 and Squad 3.
-We also both swim and still compete in Masters for the club.
+For anyone who doesn’t know much about me… I have been a swimming teacher and coach for nearly 30 years, I still compete in Masters for the club.
 Our two children Isaac and Noah swim in the club and have done since we moved to Norfolk.
 I retired from the Royal Navy in 2015 and have since been working in business consultancy and running my own Swim School.
-I have been a swimming teacher for nearly 30 years, a coach for 15 years and I tutor new teachers for the Swimming Teacher’s Association.
+II am currently the CEO at Fakenham Medical Practice.

 See you at the pool soon, Sarah